Home

 That's good.
 But you can do better.

-The next step is to concentrate on landing each foot closer and closer to the centerline of the body.
-A way to visualize this is to imagine yourself skating on a straight chalk line and concentrating on landing your wheels directly on top of the line.
-(You can practice this using a lane marker on a street.
-Just don't get run over!)
+One way to visualize this is to imagine yourself skating on a straight chalk line and concentrating on landing your wheels directly on top of the line.
+You can practice this using a lane marker on a street.
+Just don't get run over!

 Once you're landing on the centerline (imaginary or not), you've found your outside edges.
-You coudn't be anywhere else (unless you're ankles turn out) due to the way our legs hinge from our wide-slung hips.

-Don't get discouraged if you find this difficult.
-It takes time.
 Just be patient and remember to have fun. ...
-Pretty soon, it will be you telling the newbies to "get on your outside edges."
+Pretty soon, it will be you urging newbies to "get on your outside edges."

 ...

-kathymcsparranKathy McSparran is director of the Phoenix Inline skate school and writes the Inline Planet's Skate Coach column.
-She holds holds five IISA teaching certifications: Level 1 (Beginners & Advanced Beginners), Level 2 (Intermediates & Advanced Intermediates), BladeFitnessTM, Freestyle Dance and Fitness Inline Trainer.
+kathymcsparranKathy McSparran is former director of the Phoenix Inline skate school and writes the Inline Planet's Skate Coach column.
+She holds five IISA teaching certifications: Level 1 (Beginners & Advanced Beginners), Level 2 (Intermediates & Advanced Intermediates), BladeFitnessTM, Freestyle Dance and Fitness Inline Trainer.

 Kathy's Skate Coach archive